It was another record-breaking year for the e-commerce giant, Amazon.

 Though some of these will be unique based on your products and industry, there are common Amazon advertising challenges every marketer should know.

 We’re discussing what are these universal challenges and how best to overcome them.

 This allows you to understand how to advertise on Amazon in a more effective, efficient way while seizing every opportunity to maximize your ROI.

 When you know what to expect, you can tackle these obstacles head-on.

 Proving Your Amazon Advertising Strategy Performance With the Right KPIs

-Reporting has been identified as the number one Amazon marketing challenge by advertisers using the platform.
+Reporting has been identified as the number one Amazon advertising challenge by advertisers using the platform.